New series and films on Netflix in July 2023 - Breaking Latest News

 Black Clover: Sword of the Wizard King – ab 16.
 Juni

 Japanese animation film about a magical kingdom.
-When a boy with no magical powers lays claim to the mage throne, he unleashes four exiled kings who seek to destroy the kingdom.
+When a boy without magical powers lays claim to the mage throne, he unleashes four exiled kings who seek to destroy the realm.

 Take Care of Maya – 19.
 Juni